3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

 &nbsp;

 #### Config: <a href="https://youtu.be/8J78rC9Z28U?t=181" target="_blank"><img align="right" src="https://img.shields.io/badge/YouTube-Tutorial%20section-red"></a>
-Open `config.json` with a text editor.
+Open the `config.json` file with a text editor of your choice.
+We need to configure just a couple of things - your profile link, your ID and max comments - the rest can be left at default for now.

-You need to provide the link to your steam profile at "owner" and the link or your steam64id of your profile at "ownerid", following the existing template.
+- **First,** provide the link to your steam profile at "owner".
+Example: `"owner": "https://steamcommunity.com/id/3urobeat",`
-Make sure to put your link and or ID inside the brackets, just like the template shows.
+- **Second,** provide the same link, just the vanity or steamID64 inside the "ownerid" array.
+This will give yourself owner rights, giving you access to more features and certain owner only commands.
+If you want to set multiple owners, check out the [config documentation](./config_doc.md).
+Example (using the vanity): `"ownerid": ["3urobeat"]`

-Set an amount of comments a normal user and the amount an owner is allowed to request from the bot.
-This largely depends on how many accounts you use, the commentdelay set and if you use proxies.
+- **Third,** set an amount a normal user and an owner is allowed to request from the bot at once.
+This largely depends on how many accounts you use, the delay set and if you use proxies.
-I would recommend max 2 comments per account if you use no proxies and default settings, so if you use 5 accounts, try setting maxComments and maxOwnerComments to 10.
+For now, I would recommend max 2 comments per account if you use no proxies and default settings.
+So if you use 5 accounts, try setting "maxComments" and "maxOwnerComments" to `10` and leave the commentdelay at default.
+Example: `"maxComments": 10,` & `"maxOwnerComments": 10,`

+Make sure your formatting follows the default `config.json` exactly (especially the commas at the end of every line and quotation marks)!

 For now you can ignore all the other settings, however if you'd like to customize more values later on then check out the [complete config documentation](./config_doc.md).

 &nbsp;